milandobrota/milandobrota.github.io/about.md

 ---
 ![Happiness is in the little things](/assets/milan.jpg)

 Hi!
 I am Milan Dobrota.
-I live in Ann Arbor, MI with my beautiful family.
+I live in Ann Arbor, MI.

 I work as a Senior Software Engineer/Team Lead at MDLIVE.
 I work remotely, and I love it!

-By night I study psychology, neuroscience, organizational effectiveness and leadership, and coach people who are interested in learning Ruby on Rails and/or improving their leadership skills.
+I love reading about mindfulness, psychology, neuroscience and leadership, and I love watching basketball.
+Also, I'm learning how to play the piano - that's something I wanted to do for a long time!

 This blog is a place where I share my thoughts, experiences and the things I learn.
 I hope you find it interesting.